DrTimothyAldenDavis/GraphBLAS/README.md

 I have tested this package extensively on multicore single-socket systems, but have not yet optimized it for multi-socket systems with a NUMA architecture.
 That will be done in a future release.
-If you publish benchmark comparisons with this package, please state the SuiteSparse:GraphBLAS version, and a caveat if appropriate.
+If you publish benchmarks with this package, please state the SuiteSparse:GraphBLAS version, and a caveat if appropriate.
 If you see significant performance issues when going from a single-socket to multi-socket system, I would like to hear from you so I can